SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-beyond-structural-parts/✔️-data-&-approaches/✔️-language-data.md

 »⟮c33;A concordance line⟯« consists of ⟮＿a keyword＿⟯ and ⟮＿its context＿⟯.
 »⟮c36;The context⟯« are ⟮the words surrounding ＿the keyword＿ (in the original text)⟯.
-»⟮c38;A keyword⟯« is ⟮a single ＿lexical unit＿⟯ that ⟮matches the lexical unit or pattern provided.⟯
+»⟮c38;A keyword⟯« is ⟮a single ＿lexemic unit＿⟯ that ⟮matches the lexemic unit or pattern provided.⟯

 ###### concordance line formats